-A former minor league baseball player himself, director Ron Shelton turned his insider eye over the fates of a hot young pitcher (Tim Robbins), a fading veteran (Kevin Costner) and the groupie (Susan Sarandon) from whom they both learn valuable life lessons.
+Former minor league baseball player, director Ron Shelton turned his insider eye over the fates of a hot young pitcher (Tim Robbins) and a fading veteran (Kevin Costner), and the groupie (Susan Sarandon) from whom they both learn valuable life lessons.
 Any baseball film that folds in quantum physics and William Blake is fine by us.

 Director Mike Newell